ysgiraldo/Django/notes.md

 patterns using the path() function.
 The first URL pattern doesn’t take any arguments and is mapped to the post_list view.
 The second pattern is mapped to the post_detail view and takes only one argument id, which matches an integer, set by the path converter int.

+# makemigrations
+Django uses migration to keep track of all model changes.